JuliaNLSolvers/Optim.jl/docs/src/user/config.md

 * `f_calls_limit`: A soft upper limit on the number of objective calls.
 Defaults to `0` (unlimited).
 * `g_calls_limit`: A soft upper limit on the number of gradient calls.
 Defaults to `0` (unlimited).
 * `h_calls_limit`: A soft upper limit on the number of Hessian calls.
 Defaults to `0` (unlimited).
 * `allow_f_increases`: Allow steps that increase the objective value.
 Defaults to `false`.
-Take care when `allow_f_increases = true`.
-When the optimization stops a previous iterate may provide a lower objective value than the reported minimizer.
+Note that, when setting this to `true`, the last iterate will be returned as the minimizer even if the objective increased.
 * `iterations`: How many iterations will run before the algorithm gives up?
 Defaults to `1_000`.
 * `store_trace`: Should a trace of the optimization algorithm's state be stored?
 Defaults to `false`.
 * `show_trace`: Should a trace of the optimization algorithm's state be shown on `STDOUT`?
 Defaults to `false`.